kakenavi/material/README.md

 Overview

 ## Description
-    Tiis is not computer software.
+    This is not computer software.

 ## Licence